Md. Golam Rosul

 Md.
-Golam Rosul is an additional inspector general of Bangladesh Police and chief of Special Branch.
+Golam Rosul is a former additional inspector general of Bangladesh Police and chief of Special Branch.

 Early life

 Rosul has a master's in communication from the University of Dhaka and another master's in development studies from the American International University-Bangladesh.

 Career

 Rosul joined the 12th batch of the Bangladesh Civil Service as a police cadre.

 In 2001, Rosul was awarded the Exemplary Good Service Badge by the inspector general of police.
 He served in the United Nations Integrated Mission in East Timor.

 Rosul joined the Police Staff College Bangladesh on 30 January 2013.
 He worked as the editor of Bangladesh Police magazine.
 From 2013 to 2017, he was the member directing staff (training) of the Police Staff College, Bangladesh.